-As of June 30, 2023, the Company had cash and cash equivalents and short-term investments of approximately \$71.4 million.
-Additionally, in view of the Company's expectation to incur significant losses for the foreseeable future, the Company will be required to raise additional capital resources in order to fund its operations, although the availability of, and the Company's access to, such resources is not assured.
+In view of the Company's expectation to incur significant losses for the foreseeable future, the Company will be required to raise additional capital to finance its operations, although the availability of, and the Company's access to, such resources is not assured.
 Accordingly, management believes that there is substantial doubt regarding the Company's ability to continue operating as a going concern.

 Note 3.
-Summary of Significant Accounting Policies
+Summary of Significant Accounting Policies (As Restated)